The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Plentiful Harvest if available.
 * Enshroud when at 50 or more Shroud.

-  * Alternate Void and Cross Reaping 4 times, as they buff each other.
+  * Alternate Void and Cross Reaping four times, as they buff each other.

     * Use Grim Reaping if you can hit three or more enemies.
   * Weave Lemure’s Slice after every other weapon skills.